callahan2500/ngcarey-website/src/content/post/pizza-review-analysis/index.md

 It appeared that, yes, Portnoy was scoring pizzas differently: since 2020, he'd been giving out higher and less extreme (variable) scores.
 Case closed?

 Not so fast.
-The shift in score variability made me suspicious.
+The shift in variability made me suspicious.
 Even considering the pandemic, I expected to see the variance return to its pre-2020 level by 2023.
 But that didn’t happen.
 Something was making Portnoy’s scores higher and less extreme.

-Before I could claim Portnoy's scores had become more generous, I needed to figure out what was causing this shift.
+Before I could claim Portnoy had become more generous, I needed to figure out what was causing this shift.

 ### What caused Portnoy's scoring shift?